Skip to content

 Through extensive experience photographing at the war’s front lines, Hurley, concluded that a single image could not convey the ‘vast scale’ of events unfolding before him.
 His six, now-famed composite images were created to tell the full story as he saw it.

-‘A Raid’ or ‘Over The Top, the most revered of Hurley’s composite images | credit: Australian War Memorial
+‘A Raid’ or ‘Over The Top’, the most revered of Hurley’s composite images | Credit: Australian War Memorial

 A painter and war artist, Australian Will Longstaff is best remembered for his work entitled ‘Menin Gate at Midnight’.

-Image: Will Longstaff
+Image: Will Longstaff | Credit: Australian War Memorial

-‘Menin Gate At Midnight’ by Will Longstaff | credit: Australian War Memorial
+‘Menin Gate At Midnight’ by Will Longstaff | Credit: Australian War Memorial

 The incorporation of Hurley and Longstaff’s artistic techniques into this exhibition’s imagery reinforce its Australian foundation.
 Building on this, poignant memoirs sourced from Australia’s national archives accompany the artworks.
-They reveal that the war’s impact was not confined to the battlefields themselves.
+They reveal that the war’s impact on people was not confined to the battlefields themselves.

 The War's Impact On Australian Society